 RedShift comes with an amazing price listing that attracts developers or the market towards it.
-Since it comes with an on-demand pricing feature we can use it just over an hourly basis and number of nodes in our cluster.
+Since it comes with an on-demand pricing feature, we can use it just over an hourly basis and the number of nodes in our cluster.
 Spectrum Pricing helps us to run SQL Queries directly against all our data.

 We can create large data warehouses using HDD for a very low price.
-For more details over the exact pricing details you can refer the doc below by Amazon:-
+For more details over the exact pricing details, you can refer to the doc below by Amazon:-

 The Document above has all the details about the various pricing for AWS REDSHIFT.

-From the above article we saw for Redshift we must now have a fair idea about what actually redshift is and its usage.
-RedShift being so very scalable and easy to use are most widely adopted by the industry over the support of various other technologies of Amazon that makes it more powerful.
-So in the world full of data, Redshift comes with a very good package of Data Warehousing and processing.
+From the above article we saw for Redshift, we must now have a fair idea about what actually redshift is and its usage.
+RedShift is so very scalable and easy to use, is most widely adopted by the industry over the support of various other Amazon technologies that make it more powerful.
+So in a world full of data, Redshift comes with a very good data warehouse and processing package.

 This is a guide to What is AWS RedShift.
-Here we discuss brief overview, working, steps and advantages of AWS RedShift respectively.
+Here we discuss a brief overview, working, steps, and advantages of AWS RedShift, respectively.
 You may also look at the following article to learn more –